KlimaDAO/klimadao/carbonmark-api/README.md

 Fastify schemas are co-located with the respective route handlers, except for the root OpenAPI config, which is located in [src/plugins/open-api.ts](./src/plugins/open-api.ts).
 For more info see the @fastify/swagger plugin docs.

 ## Type Generation
 The API leverages several [Graph](https://thegraph.com/) gql interfaces to source the data it needs for each of it's endpoints.
-These GraphQL servers contain their own domain objects and so to ensure type safety our interactions with them are handled through generated typescript types in `.ggenerated` and via the `gql_sdk`.
+These GraphQL servers contain their own domain objects and so to ensure type safety our interactions with them are handled through generated typescript types in `.generated` and via the `gql_sdk`.

 Types should not need to be re-generated unless the subgraph that is targetted has changed (or a new one has been added).